-1.22.3 Tables
+1.23.3 Tables

 Sphinx supports a variety of mechanisms for defining tables.
 The conversion tool used to convert this documentation from its original OpenOffice format converted all tables to the grid style of table which is kinda sorta like ascii art.
 Large tables can result in individual lines that span many widths of the editor window.
 It is cumbersome to deal with but rich in capabilities.
+Often, the best answer is to NOT use tables and instead use definition lists as is used in the documentation on expressions.

-1.22.4 Math
+1.23.4 Math